15 Best Places to Live in South Dakota

 Our travel recommendations are based on our personal experiences and research, written by locals and travel experts with deep familiarity with the destination.
 When you book a hotel or tour that we link to, we may earn a commission.

-This sparsely populated state can be found deep in the mid-west, nestled between its northern sister, Nebraska, Wyoming and Minnesota too.
-Lest we forgot that the northwestern edge of South Dakota shares a border with Montana and the very southeastern corner brushes shoulders with Iowa.
-Neighbouring in geography and by nature, wherever you choose to lay your hat in South Dakota you can be sure you will be welcomed with open arms.
+This sparsely populated state can be found deep in the mid-west, nestled between its northern sister, Nebraska, Wyoming, and Minnesota.
+Lest we forget that the northwestern edge of South Dakota shares a border with Montana, and the very southeastern corner brushes shoulders with Iowa.
+Neighboring in geography and by nature, wherever you lay your hat in South Dakota, you can be sure you will be welcomed with open arms.

-With a great many neighbourhoods and communities able to boast outstanding schools, low crime rates, and reasonably priced homes, there are so many options available in the state.
+With a great many neighborhoods and communities able to boast outstanding schools, low crime rates, and reasonably priced homes, there are so many options available in the state.

 1. Brookings